Write to School to Ask About its Discipline Policy

 Legally, schools have a right to place reasonable sanctions on a student if she or he has behaved badly.
 The kinds of punishments that schools in the UK use include sending letters home to parents or carers to inform them of a child's misbehaviour, taking a student out of a class or group, removing a student's privileges, such as their right to a play time, taking away property that is inappropriate to have in school (such as an iPod or mobile phone, if disallowed by school policy), or detention.

-Other issues you might want to enquire about is how teachers can put a stop to playground fighting between pupils.
-While teachers are not allowed to punish pupils in a physical way, they are permitted to use physical restrain if such a response is needed to stop pupils from injuring each other or someone else, or damaging school or other property or causing serious disruption.
+Another issue you might want to enquire about is how teachers can put a stop to playground fighting between pupils.
+While teachers are not allowed to punish pupils in a physical way, they are permitted to use physical restraint if such a response is needed: to stop pupils from injuring each other; injuring someone else; damaging school; damaging other property or causing serious disruption.

-Schools are allowed to search pupil suspected of having a weapon, and can ask for detentions to take place during the school day, as well as after school or even at weekends, buy if your child is given a detention that occurs out of school hours, you as a parent or carer should normally be given 24 hours’ written notice, in a letter that should also inform you about the reasons behind the detention and its location and duration.
+Schools are allowed to search pupils suspected of having a weapon, and can ask for detentions to take place during the school day, as well as after school or even at weekends; but if your child is given a detention that occurs out of school hours, you as a parent or carer should normally be given 24 hours’ written notice, in a letter that should also inform you about the reasons behind the detention and its location and duration.

 More Serious Punishments